 The dispersion of the Jewish people is traditionally dated from the destruction of their Temple in Jerusalem.
 In the ensuing years the greater part (but not all) of the Jewish population went into exile as captives, slaves and refugees, although Galilee remained a centre of Jewish institutions and learning until the sixth century CE.
 Through the centuries of their exile, the hope for redemption of the land of Israel remained a focal point of the Jewish religion and national identity.

 Religious Zionism therefore remained a constant for the two thousand years from the time of the exile.
-Political Zionism, which aimed to restore a Jewish homeland in Palestine, only emerged as a movement in Europe during the 19th century.
+Political Zionism, which aimed to restore a Jewish homeland in Palestine, only emerged as a movement in Europe during the late 19th century.
 In 1897 journalist Theodore Herzl convened the first Zionist Congress at Basel in Switzerland.
 The congress comprised 204 representatives of Jewish communities and created the World Zionist Organisation.

 In 1882 the first of the modern Zionist waves of immigration began.
 These immigrants established agricultural settlements under conditions of severe hardship, and were generally dependent on the support of Jewish philanthropists.
 There was a second wave of immigration in 1904 after further persecution in Russia.
 By 1914 the Jewish population of Palestine was approximately 85,000 in a total population of approximately 650,000.

 On 14th May 1948 the British flag was lowered and the Declaration of the Establishment of the State of Israel was proclaimed.
 It included the following words: